If you've noticed discrepancies between the numbers displaying on your Shopify widgets and within Shopify it's likely to be one of two reasons:

 If you're not sure how far back your imported data goes in Geckoboard, try switching your visualization type to a Line chart and, if needed, increasing the timespan to see the date your data starts.

 Geckoboard and Shopify account for refunds on different dates

 Geckoboard accounts for refunds on the order processed date, not the refund processed date.

-This is because Shopify's API doesn't pre-calculate any metrics, which means we have to performs those calculations ourselves.
-Due to the way Shopify's API is set up which affects how we import and store data, we need to write a much more complex SQL query to match the behaviour of this metric in Shopify.
+This is because Shopify's API doesn't pre-calculate any metrics, which means we have to perform those calculations ourselves.
+Due to the way Shopify's API is set up, which affects how we import and store data, we need to write a much more complex SQL query to match the behaviour of this metric in Shopify.

 - If an order is processed (made) on Monday and refunded on Wednesday (today for the purpose of this example), that order counts as a positive amount on Monday and a negative amount on Wednesday.

 - So if you have a line chart by day, you'd see that order attributed on Monday and removed from the totals on Wednesday.